 Another popular beach is Scarborough beach, a few miles north of Cottesloe.
-Currently undergoing a makeover, it is looking really great, and there is a big outdoor pool just next to the beach for serious swimmers.
+It recently underwent a makeover and it is looking really great, there is a huge skatepark, plus a big outdoor pool just next to the beach for serious swimmers.

-Now if you want to do the trip mentioned below, you can either find a tour online, or my suggestion would be to rent a car – car rental in Aus is surprisingly cheap, and it gives you so much more flexibility than a tour.
+Now if you want to do the trips mentioned below, you can either find a tour online, or my suggestion would be to rent a car – car rental in Australia is surprisingly cheap, and it gives you so much more flexibility than a tour.